-FMSSI was positively correlated with ABI, SSSI, and TOL (Table 3).
-Similarly, positive correlations were observed between ABI and SSSI and TOL; REI and FSTI, and SSSI and TOL.
-FLPI did not show any association with other selection indices or with grain yield performance under borer-infested and uninfested conditions, including grain yield loss; and hence, it may not be a reliable criterion for use in the selection for host plant resistance to C. Partellus, as it is based on damage at the vegetative stage.
+FMSSI was positively correlated with ABI, SSSI and TOL (Table 3).
+Similarly, positive correlations were observed between ABI and SSSI and TOL, between REI and FSTI, and between SSSI and TOL.
+FPLI did not show any association with other selection indices or with grain yield performance under borer-infested and uninfested conditions, including grain yield loss; hence it may not be a reliable criterion for use in the selection for HPR to C. partellus, as it is based on damage at the vegetative stage.

-FMSSI, ABI, SSSI, and TOL exhibited strong correlation with grain yield loss due to borer infestation, in both rainy and postrainy seasons, but correlation coefficients with grain yield were non-significant (except for TOL, which was significantly correlated with grain yield during the rainy season under uninfested conditions) (Table 4).
-GMP, MPI, MRP, REI, and FSTI exhibited highly significant association with grain yield, but had no association with grain yield loss.
+FMSSI, ABI, SSSI and TOL exhibited strong correlation with grain yield loss due to borer infestation, in both rainy and post-rainy seasons, but correlation coefficients with grain yield were non-significant (except for TOL, which was significantly correlated with grain yield during the rainy season under uninfested conditions) (Table 4).
+GMP, MPI, MRP, REI and FSTI exhibited highly significant association with grain yield but had no association with grain yield loss.